-Prisca Flattot

-Vice President Business Lines

-& Production, Group
+Prisca Flattot Vice President Business Lines & Production, Group

-→ A whole new Graduate Mobility programme
+- A whole new Graduate Mobility programme

 The Graduate Mobility programme is designed to give impetus to the careers of talented young people and encourage collaboration and skills development.
 It is an initiative of the Business Lines & Production department and will enable seven participants to work for between six and twelve months internationally.
-Supervised by tutors in their home and host countries, the programme bolsters integration and competitivity, and enhances the resilience of our teams throughout the world.
+Supervised by tutors in their home and host countries. the programme bolsters integration and competitivity, and enhances the resilience of our teams throughout the world.

-of employees followed a training programme

-in 2023 for SYSTRA SA, SYSTRA France, SYSTRA India and SYSTRA United Kingdom and Ireland employees nationalities represented across 80 countries
+followed a training programme in 2023 for SYSTRA SA.
+SYSTRA France, SYSTRA India and SYSTRA United Kingdom and Ireland of training on average for SYSTRA SA represented across 80 countries